Blog

 ----------------------------------------------------------------------------

-On a cloudless night the stars shone upon a forest through which no light could reach.
-Pathways once lush and inviting were consumed by branches long and short entwined like lovers against the twilight.
-Deep within the corridors of winding trees dark secrets aching to be told are disclosed in clandestine meetings by the shadows that keep them.
-The intones, crisp against empty air, hang in anticipation of the drums beat calling to those who have yet to appear.
-The circles completion draws nearer and nearer as they amass.
-Of blood and stone that which must be given is presented in the face of the full moon.
-Those who assemble beneath its watchful eye gather not for light and though the stars shine, their light is lost amid the branches, and tonight the moon shall turn its back on this forest.
+On a cloudless night, the stars shone upon a forest through which no light could reach.
+Pathways once lush and inviting were consumed by branches, long and short, entwined like lovers against the twilight.
+Deep within the corridors of winding trees, dark secrets aching to be told were disclosed in clandestine meetings by the shadows that kept them.
+The tones, crisp against empty air, hung in anticipation of the drumbeat, calling to those who had yet to appear.
+The circle’s completion drew nearer and nearer as they amassed.
+Of blood and stone, that which must be given was presented in the face of the full moon.
+Those who assembled beneath its watchful eye gathered not for light, and though the stars shone, their light was lost amid the branches.
+Tonight, the moon would turn its back on this forest.

-Not far from the gathering there winds a dusty path outstretching its worn fingers through countryside’s and touching the hamlets where those unaware of these nefarious goings on blissfully unwind from the labours’ of the day.
-But the merriest of all were undoubtedly the traveling companies who setup their temporary quarters at some unexceptional whereabouts along the weaving roadside.
-Their day had passed in hours of toil hauling belongs, wares, and caravans onwards to a destination only determined upon arrival.
-When they stopped to await the coming dawn the fires were built against the embers of a slow sinking sun.
-With the cauldrons bubbling and the fresh game roasting it was song and bottle that beckoned most.
-But not all would find solace in such illusions and one such young man sought his retreat in the moons mesmerizing face.
-With little hesitation he blissfully set forth from the comforting nest of his encampment and the fuzzy warmth of friendship, security and ale onto the dusty path.
+Not far from the gathering, a dusty path wound outward, stretching its worn fingers through the countryside and touching the hamlets where those unaware of these nefarious goings on blissfully unwound from the labours of the day.
+The merriest of all were undoubtedly the traveling companies who set up their temporary quarters along the weaving roadside.
+Their day had passed in hours of toil, hauling belongings, wares, and caravans onward to a destination only determined upon arrival.
+When they stopped to await the coming dawn, fires were built against the embers of a slow sinking sun.
+With cauldrons bubbling and fresh game roasting, it was song and bottle that beckoned most.
+But not all would find solace in such illusions, and one such young man sought his retreat in the moon’s mesmerizing face.
+With little hesitation, he set forth from the comforting nest of his encampment and the warm haze of friendship, security, and ale onto the dusty path.

 The End